ShoAkamine/dtw-tutorial/README.md

 5. Download MediaPipe time series data from [this OSF repository](https://osf.io/4bqys/files).

 6. Place the time series data under `data\mediapipe\` in the corresponding folders

-The preparation needs to be done only once.
-Afterwards, you can run the scripts immediately.